bruceythegoosey/HP-Elite-C1030-Hackintosh/README.md

 **This guide is intended to be used on a self-service and reference basis only.
 It may become out of date or no longer updated at any time.
 It is up to you to find up to date information.
 NO SUPPORT WHATSOEVER will be given to those using preconfigued EFI's/Plists, configurators, patches or Clover.
 Follow the Acidathera Documentation and/or the Dortania OpenCore Install Guide.**

+## Tested Versions
+1. macOS Sonoma (14.7)
+2. macOS Sequoia (15.1)

+At the time of writing, October 6th 2024, Sonoma is the highest reccomened OS to use. macOS Sequoia, still, is not officially supported by some of the kernel extensions used in our EFI, so therefore, it is not considered fully supported.
+You are on your own if you decide to install Sequoia.

 ## Specifications
 | Type | Model | Status |
 |----------|----------|----------|